craftcms/docs/docs/commerce/5.x/upgrade.md

 ## API Changes

 To support multi-store functionality and the new pricing catalog, there are a number of breaking API changes.
 Review these and other deprecations in the [changelog](repo:craftcms/commerce/blob/5.0/CHANGELOG.md).

+### Hooks

+With the adoption of the universal element editor, some template hooks have been removed:

+- `cp.commerce.product.edit.content`
+- `cp.commerce.product.edit.details`